Mopinion-com/mopinion-python-api/docs/quickstart.rst

 Quickstart
 ==========

-This is a quick introduction, for a complete guide please go to mopinion client or resources.
+This is a quick introduction, for a complete guide please go to :doc:`client` or :doc:`examples`.

 Instantiating the MopinionCLient
 --------------------------------